mozilla-ai/mzai-platform/README.md

 ```

 Once you start Django, you can login into the admin panel in
 [http://localhost:8000/admin](http://localhost:8000/admin) and log in with the superuser you created before.
-You need to add an Org to the superuser (as this user is an admin user and it's not suppose to run workflows).
-You can create an org and add things manually in the admin panel.
+You need to add an [Org](http://localhost:8000/admin/core/org/) to the superuser (as this user is an admin user and it's not suppose to run workflows).
+After that, you need to go to the users page and add the selected [user](http://localhost:8000/admin/core/customuser/) to the organization

 ## API Documentation